Srđan Nogo: Since 2020

 In a November 2020 broadcast, Nogo said that Aleksandar Vučić and his entire family would meet a "tragic end."
 This statement was strongly criticized in the Serbian media.

 During the 2022 Serbian constitutional referendum, Nogo broke a ballot box after voting and was detained and arrested.
+He stated that his act was a "political performance" rather than a criminal offense.